Alternative Finance: The Ultimate Guide for Funding Your Business

 • Small businesses that are looking to expand

-• Speed: A typical bank loan application or securing investment from an angel investor could take months – that too, for a small amount.
-With crowdfunding, if you have the right audience or market demand, it is possible to raise large amounts in a relatively short period of time.
+• Speed: If you have the right audience or market demand, it is possible to raise large amounts in a relatively short period of time.

 • Reduces risk: Oftentimes, business owners can sink funds into a business idea without understanding market demand.
 Crowdfunding allows business owners to test proof of concept and marketability.

-• Fan base: Crowdfunding allows you to build a loyal fan base and potential customer base for the future.
+• Builds fan base: Crowdfunding allows you to build a loyal fan base and potential customer base for the future.

 • Attracts investors: If you are able to prove market demand through a crowdfunding campaign, it will be easier to attract investors such as venture capitalists and angel investors later on.